CoherentLabs/GameUIComponents/samples/user_interface/settings/README.md

 #Creating a Settings Screen Using GameUIComponents

-All GameUI Component are node modules.
+All GameUI components are node modules.
 This means that they can be installed using the node package manager - npm.
 We'll use all components in this sample, so we'll need to installed them.
 To do this simply run